Government Shipping Office: Functions

 Ports & Shipping Wing Karachi has since long been facing acute shortage of staff, its sub-ordinate and attached department are functioning below strength of manpower.
 Besides, Mercantile Marine Department, the Government Shipping Office is working with its 14 vacant slots of officials of different ranks.

 Shipboard Employment policy

 Pakistan's merchant marine policy for jobs on vessel set in 2001, speaks as follows:

 Issuance of SSB

-To obtain employment on board a seagoing vessel every citizen of Pakistan is entitled to acquire a Seaman Service Book in accordance with the provision of Merchant Shipping Ordinance 2001 subject to fulfilling the requirements as set-in under the Rules issued from time to time, by the Government of Pakistan.
 SSB is issued from National Database Registration Authority (NADRA) after following prescribed procedure and deposit of fee.
 One of the sources of getting SSB in the category of ship's ratings/crew is conduct of courses from private sector institutions.